 Our mission is to educate students, residents and friends about the war’s impact on world history, and in doing so, help future generations avoid armed conflict in the resolution of problems.
 The ultimate goal of The Center is to utilize the lessons learned from World War II to prevent the recurrence of global armed conflict in a world of sovereign states with increasingly divergent interests and desires

 The Center is a resource open to all.
-Our hours during the Fall Term:
+Our hours during the Fall/Spring Terms:

 Monday 9 AM – 7 PM